Technica-Corporation/ipls_anomaly_detection/README.md

 From ipls_anomaly_detection navigate to peer_container/singularity.

-This container will also use the adConfig.json from the Docker Version step during the demo.s
+This container will also use the adConfig.json from the Docker Version step.

 ------

-## Build the Front-End Container
+## Build the Frontend Container

-This will build the front-end container; this build is only for Docker on Linux x86_64.
+This will build the frontend container; this build is only for Docker on Linux x86_64.

 From ipls_anomaly_detection, navigate to frontend: